LuiseFreese/HackSouthCoastSummit/README.md

 ## Azure Maps

 Using Azure Maps API to get location information on nearest gas station to button press events.
+See also [ARM template](AzureMaps_ARM.json)

 ## Power Automate flow Spotify